Von Rimini Protokoll

 Depature Point: Invalidenfriedhof, Entrance Scharnhorststraße

 Tour available in English every day.
 The start and end points of the tour are not the same.
 Please arrive at the start point at least 15 minutes early.
-Please bring an ID card or similar as a deposit for your headphones.
 The audio tour will take about 120 minutes (no intermission).
 Longer walks are part of the event.
 The event is not handicapped accessible.